dbabaioff/webpack-demo/README.md

-# webpack-play
+# webpack-demo
-A minimal playground using webpack
+Minimal demo showing how to use webpack